 However, I am going to be careful using the term “SEO” and “image” mainly because what I about to show you is not something you can (or should even consider) abusing by black hat techniques such as keyword stuffing or hidden text.

 Increase your text content in some way.
-This means you might need to consider text that’s either above or below the graphic.
+This means you might need to consider text content optimized for SEO, that’s either above or below the graphic.
 You can create headings, small paragraphs, and so on, but just ensure it’s something useful for the user to read, and has some sort of meaning.

 You may also consider image captions if you can.
 Captions can be fun facts that relate to both the page or the image itself.
 Get creative!